 There are three main wintering areas for Great Bustard in Uzbekistan and these are the Northern and Southern Foothills of the Nuratau Range and the Steppe of Karnabchul (Figure 4).
-The Project AoI is to the south-west of the Nuratau Range and to the north-east of the Steppe of Karnabchul and however does not overlap with the core wintering areas of Great Bustard.
+The Project AoI is to the south-east of the Nuratau Range and does not overlap with the core wintering areas of Great Bustard.
 During site visits completed by a species expert, it was considered that the Project AoI does not support suitable terrestrial habitat for over-wintering or staging Great Bustard and no birds were recorded within the AoI during the winter surveys 2020 - 2021 (Typsa 2021).

-The EAAA is however calculated as being the AoI plus a buffer of 50km as this species is overwintering and migratory and could therefore fly over the AoI, including the OHL.
+The EAAA is however calculated as being the AoI plus a buffer of 50km2 as this species is overwintering and migratory and could therefore fly over the AoI, including the OHL.